 If the price of a security is falling, a put option allows a seller to sell the underlying securities at the strike price and minimise his risks.

-Like call options, put options can further be divided into in the money put options and out of the money put options.
+Like call options, put options can further be divided into ‘in the money’ put options, ‘at the money’ put options and ‘out of the money’ put options.

 In the money put options: A put option is considered in the money when the strike price is more than the current price of the security.

 At the money put option: When the strike price is higher than the current price by an amount equal to the premium paid for the put option then it is said to be at the money